milouri23/hb-layout-flexbox-1/README.md

 # hb-layout-flexbox

 This is an example of how to use Flexbox.
+This is also using SASS as a CSS preprocessor and `stylelint` for SASS linting.

 - Run in a development environment watching files with `npm start`.
 - Lint the .scss files with `npm run lint`.